Ways to promote a positive mindset if you lost your job during the COVID-19 pandemic

 It can help to talk to someone you trust about your situation, whether that's a family member, friend, colleague or mentor.
 It may be beneficial to contact Financial Counselling Australia , which provides advice, support and advocacy to people in financial difficulty.

 Equally important is recognising the importance of social connection in times such as these.
-Try to catch up regularly with family and friends by phone, video call or Skype.
-Set up a group chat with your workmates through a video conferencing system such as Zoom.
+Try to catch up regularly with family, friends and colleagues.
 There are also many places online where you can meet new people virtually and discuss common interests - check out Reddit and Whirlpool, or search Facebook for discussion groups that match your interests.

 3. Maintain a routine.

 Structuring your day can help keep depression and anxiety at bay.
 "I encourage my patients to make a calendar for the week and divide the days into morning, afternoon and evening.
 Try to wake up and go to bed at the same time each day, and incorporate other regular activities, such as set mealtimes."